ThatSINEWAVE/Malicious-URLs-DB/README.md

 ## Security Features

-- Real-time URL status tracking (Active/Inactive)
+- **Real-time URL Status Tracking**: Monitor the status of URLs (Active/Inactive).
-- Automatic data refresh button
+- **Automatic Data Refresh**: Refresh the dashboard data with a button click.
-- Visual status indicators (🔴 Active/🟢 Neutral)
-- Malicious domain tracking
+- **Visual Status Indicators**: Use status indicators such as 🔴 for Active and 🟢 for Neutral URLs.
+- **Malicious Domain Tracking**: Track and flag domains involved in phishing campaigns.

 ## Disclaimer

 This tool is provided "as-is" for educational and research purposes.
 Always:
-- Verify URL status independently
+- Verify the status of URLs independently.
-- Exercise caution when interacting with listed domains
+- Exercise caution when interacting with listed domains.
-- Follow platform ToS when investigating accounts
+- Follow platform ToS (Terms of Service) when investigating accounts.

 ## Contributing

 Contributions are welcome!
-If you want to contribute, feel free to fork the repository, make your changes, and submit a pull request.
+If you would like to contribute:
+1. Fork the repository.
+2. Make your changes.
+3. Submit a pull request.

 ## License